 There are a few sarcasm in the video obviously towards Apple, and some random jokes are just not funny, or even feeling dull.
 The entire point of this commercial to be straight is about “Apple is not the next big thing, the Galaxy is.”

-During past years, Samsung must have spent enormous amount of cash on ads and commercials aginst Apple.
-The simplest example I saw was Samsung's "try it out" experience stands setup outside some biggest Apple store for two years now.
+During past years, Samsung must have spent an enormous amount of cash on ads and commercials against Apple.
+The simplest example I saw was Samsung’s “try it out” experience stands set up outside one of the largest Apple Store for two years now.
 Samsung cannot get out of the lawsuit history and move on.

 Microsoft’s Surface Commercial

-There's only one word I can offer to describe this comercial's message - "Cool".
-This sounds very close to Steve Ballmer's style - Gangnam Style.
+There’s only one word I can offer to describe this commercial’s message - “Cool”.
+This sounds very close to Steve Ballmer’s style - Gangnam Style.

 Apple’s Photo Everyday Commercial

-A sequence snapshots of people taking pictures, people recording their moments and started conversations becuase of taking a picture.
-It expresses that people enjoy their moment, indirectly enjoy taking photo with mobile phone.
+Sequence snapshots of people taking pictures, people recording their moments and started conversations because of taking a picture.
+It expresses that people enjoy their moment, indirectly enjoy taking photos with mobile phones.

-The commercial is somehow emotional, because one of the snapshot is close to my personal life.
-I can see myself in the video and I have had one or more of similar moment.
-It's not about the phone or technology, the only thing matters is people.
+The commercial is somehow emotional.
+This was because one of the snapshots is close to my personal life or memory.
+I can see myself in the video and I have had one or more of a similar moment.
+It is less about the phone or technology.
+It’s the experience that the product bringing to life.